 - 1/4 cup white sugar

 Cream together butter & shortening.
-Add in 1 1/2 cups sugar and beat for a few minutes, then eggs, beating after each.
+Add in 1 1/2 cups sugar and beat for a few minutes until light and fluffy, then add eggs, beating after each.

 In another bowl, mix flour, cream of tartar, soda and salt.
 Add to the butter mix and stir in on low-speed, using a spatula to scrape up dough from the bottom.